TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tcpserver.md

 \cond SOC_AM64X || SOC_AM243X
-- If you see MAC address as `00:00:00:00:00:00`, likely you are using a very early Si sample which does not have MAC address "fused" in, in this case do below steps
+- If you see MAC address as `00:00:00:00:00:00`, likely you are using a very early Si sample which does not have MAC address "fused" in.
+In this case, do the below steps

-   - Open file `source/networking/.meta/enet_icss/templates/enet_soc_cfg_am64x_am243x.c.xdt
+   - Open file `source/networking/enet/core/sysconfig/networking/.meta/enet_icss/templates/enet_soc_cfg_am64x_am243x.c.xdt`
    - Uncomment below line
         \code
         #define ENET_MAC_ADDR_HACK (TRUE)